awsdocs/amazon-efs-user-guide/doc_source/using-amazon-efs-utils.md

 ### Using the EFS Mount Helper<a name="using-efs-mount-helper"></a>

 The mount helper helps you mount your EFS file systems on your Linux EC2 instances\.
-For more information, see [Mounting File Systems](mounting-fs.md)\.
+For more information, see [Mounting EFS File Systems](mounting-fs.md)\.

 ### Getting Support Logs<a name="mount-helper-logs"></a>